Top Cheeses For Your Italian Cheese Board.

 Perfect Cheese Board Tips

 A cheese board is similar to wine tasting in the fact there should be a structure to the tasting process.
-Just like you would start a meal with a crisp white wine, you should slowly ease into the cheese tasting for the best desired effect.
+Just like you would start a meal with a crisp white wine and later move on to a more flavoured full red wine, you should slowly ease into the cheese tasting for the best desired effect.
 For the best impression on your guests, order the cheese from the lightest to the strongest in terms of taste.

 As the famous expression goes… variety is the spice of life!
 Try to mix your cheeses in terms of flavours so you have a contrast across the board.
 Using cheese from various different milk sources is a great way to do so.
 The same applies to the texture of the cheese.
 Try to use a range of soft, hard, crumbly and stringy cheeses to also widen the variety….
 Your tastebuds will then be on a true journey across Italy.